urmilmodi/Open-Street-Maps-GIS/README.md

 This project utilizes open street maps (**OSM**) to build a geographic information system of different cities across the world.
 The GIS maps roads, buildings, geographical features, and any particular points of interest ie. restaurants, gas stations.
 ## Stack
 Developed in C++ for front and backend.
-Utilized EZGL library for graphics.
+Utilized a wrapper EZGL library for graphics, built using the GTK library.
 ## How It Works
 ![](Demo%20Material/HowItWorks.gif)